41 Black Friday Marketing Ideas For 2025 (eCommerce)

 To create more impact, create urgency and social proof through copy like:

-“Access available only until x/xx/xxxx” and “1000 bags sold, only 100 more to go”
+“Access available only until x/xx/xxxx” and “1000 bags sold, only 100 more to go!”

 You might like: 6 Ways to Make Your Products Look Exclusive (& Real-world Examples)

-If switching from a single to a bundled product will get them a better deal, then they are surely going to go for it—especially during Black Friday season.
+If switching from a single to a bundled product will get them a better deal, then they are surely going to go for it—especially during the Black Friday season.

 Check out how Equa plays it up by calling it “Deal of the Year.”